 When the game starts all of the individual lights are on, making a total of 8 lit lamps.
 The easiest way to understand how the game operates is go through the slides in the User Interface section that follows (or watch the video – press the + on the bar below).

 The game is controlled by a screen for use by the Question Master, who is likely to be non technical.
 A key requirement then is that the system must manage all of the various elements: lighting, scoring etc. All the Question Master should have to do is read the question, wait for the answer and then use the ✓ and ✘ buttons (Ideally the screen will be on a touch sensitive device so that s/he can just touch the buttons).
 The game should then automatically calculate the scores and control the scoring and lighting subsystems.

 In addition, it is inevitable that at some point the Question Master will press the wrong button, so an ‘Undo’ function needs to be incorporated.

+The Button & Lighting System controls what happens as each question is asked and answered.
+It controls 8 output signals (2 x 4 individual lights) and receives notifications from 8 input push buttons.
 To reduce the number of physical boxes, each player’s lamp and button is combined into one unit.